DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 to do is to serve up the static HTML and JavaScript files that will make up our application.
 The static file middleware is designed to do this.

-Register the static file middleware in *Program.cs*.
+Register the static file middleware in *src/JavaScriptClient/Program.cs*.
 The entire file should look like this:

 ```cs
 var builder = WebApplication.CreateBuilder(args);